zechrom13/Team-Golf/README.md

 2. Consultation decision
 Based on the information from section 1, there are two possible outcomes (treatment decision ways)

     a.
 No pharmacist consultation is necessary and the customer can select his preferences for the type of medication.
 According to the preferences, the machine suggests medication options which are selected by the customer.
 The medication is delivered to the customer (e.g. via a storage and dispensing robot like the one from BD ROWA).
+Process ends.

     b.
 Consultation with the pharmacist is needed.
 A paper ticket with the instance ID is printed for the customer.
-Also, the Google form is sent to the pharmacist at the express consultation counter.
 After an in-person consultation with the pharmacist, the customer can get the drugs needed.
+Process ends.

 ## Process Details
 under construction